bitterjug/devjournal-crypto/devjournal.markdown

 up questions.
 So this should be the right one.
 [Mapping on this spreadsheet](https://docs.google.com/a/livestories.com/spreadsheets/d/1-3b6zCyPBWLfhLqBiT-6rU6mTVkir5UGw1vzFl9kLg8/edit#gid=748484414)

 This will require update to report in all relevant sections.

+## 2015-02-19 Thursday

+### 15:56

+My python setup in vim isn't describing the errors it detects.
+I dont even know if its syntastic or pymode.